Kátł'odeeche First Nation member challenges custom election code as discriminatory | CBC News

 He said the custom election code should be upheld, adding that some band members believe that these election codes protect the identity of KFN as a distinct Dene society.

-Innes said the first nation's position is that allowing Canadian law to take precedence over KFN law goes against self-determination and that the First Nation takes a strong view on its right to make its own customary laws.
+Innes said the First Nation's position is that allowing Canadian law to take precedence over KFN law goes against self-determination.

 "The election held in 2021 under the custom election code was held in accordance with the law approved and ratified by the KFN membership.
 These laws are not made by chief and council, they are made by members," said Innes, although he did acknowledge that customs, traditions, and practices in regard to self-government will continue to evolve over time.